 Child.
 These remain in her collection as limited editions.

-And they now are the basis for both the book and the film, each called CATCH A DREAMER,
+This theme later inspired the basis for both the book and the film, entitled CATCH A DREAMER.

 The book, created first, is a collaboration with Jim Petersen who wrote words to accompany the images.
 The film was created from a long held dream Helen had of